Thomas Schmidheiny: Career

 Until 2003, Schmidheiny was the chairman of Holcim, one of the world's leading cement manufacturers, founded by his grand-uncle in 1912.
 Schmidheiny resigned his chairmanship as part of a deal to settle an investigation of insider trading in Spain.
 He has remained on the Board since that time.
-Since the merger between Holcim and Lafarge Thomas Schmidheiny retains 11.4% of the company Lafarge-Holcim and is the biggest shareholder of the firm.
+Since the merger between Holcim and Lafarge, Schmidheiny is the biggest shareholder of Lafarge-Holcim.

+In 2013, Schmidheiny and Rainer-Marc Frey acquired Lonrho through their investment vehicle, FS Africa, in a £174.5 million takeover.

 Schmidheiny is a member of the Executive Advisory Board of the World.Minds Foundation.